Office Building Security: After-Hours Monitoring Solutions

 What Office Building Security Looks Like in Practice

-Consider a mid-rise office building in the Los Angeles area with twelve floors, a ground-floor lobby, two underground parking levels.
+Consider a mid-rise office building in the Los Angeles area with twelve floors, a ground-floor lobby, and two underground parking levels.
 Consequently, and a rooftop mechanical area.
 Before implementing remote guarding, the property experienced three break-ins over eighteen months.
 Similarly, all after hours, all through secondary access points that received minimal attention.
 Most importantly, this is a key consideration for any effective office building security strategy.

-After deploying AI-powered cameras at all access points, both parking levels, elevator lobbies.
-In other words, and the rooftop stairwell — combined with 24/7 live monitoring from our Los Angeles center — the outcome shifted immediately.
+After deploying AI-powered cameras at all access points, both parking levels, and elevator lobbies.
+In other words, the rooftop stairwell.
+Combined with 24/7 live monitoring from our Los Angeles center, the outcome shifted immediately.
 That said, within the first ninety days, monitoring agents issued four verified deterrence warnings that prevented confirmed trespassing attempts.
 Specifically, law enforcement responded to two of those incidents within minutes, based on real-time briefings from our agents.
 On top of that, the property has not experienced a successful break-in since.

 That outcome is not rare.
 Because of this, it is what consistent, active monitoring delivers when the system is built correctly from the ground up.
 To put it simply, passive cameras do not deter.
 This is why live agents with the authority and tools to act — that is what changes behavior.